2026 reality check: “agent reliability” now shows up in renewal calls and audit meetings

-Traceability: turning “the model said so” into a forensics trail
+Traceability: replace “the model said so” with a usable incident timeline

 | Approach | Best For | Typical Failure Mode | Cost / Latency Profile |